enygma/slim-app-skeleton/README.md

 #### 2. Copy and configure the `.env` file

 Copy over the `.env.example` to `.env` in the base directory.
-If the installation is successful you should see a "Success!" message when you visit your hostname.

 #### 3. Copy and configure the `phinx.yml.example` file

 Copy the `phinx.yml.example` file over to `phinx.yml` and update the database connection information for your environment.
 By default it will use the `development` environment settings.

+*DONE:* If the installation is successful you should see a "Success!" message when you visit your hostname.

 ### Adding a new route